viamrobotics/docs/docs/services/data-management/configure-data-capture.md

 ![data capture configuration](../../img/data-capture-config.png)

-The JSON configuration for the Data Management service is:
+The JSON configuration for the Data Management Service is:

 ```json
 {